 Click "ADD PANE" to house the widgets you will create.

 In the pane that appears, click the plus sign "+" to add a widget.

-In the WIDGET popup that appears, select Toggle Switch from the TYPE drop-down menu and complete the remaining fields (TITLE: "On / Off"; VALUE: "resources["state"]"; ON VALUE: "1"; OFF VALUE: "0").
+In the WIDGET popup that appears, select Toggle Switch from the TYPE drop-down menu and complete the remaining fields (TITLE: "Off / On"; VALUE: "resources["state"]"; ON VALUE: "On"; OFF VALUE: "Off").
 Click "SAVE".

 Turn the light on and off for the simulated device using the toggle switch on your dashboard.

 Switch to the terminal (while the simulator is running), and you will see the simulator indicates that it has received the state changes.